GrinonBarrett/Taksidos/Core Rules/Creatures/Chalcedon.md

 **Sphere Mode**: The chalcedon may ball up and roll around.
 When doing so, it has the follwing changes;
 * It may sprint once per round without incurring exhasution.
+* Can trample as though it were a mount.
 * It gains a burrow speed of 3 yards.
 * Run speed increased to 9 yards.
 * Climb speed reduced to 2 yards.